Jake Sulpice

 • SQL databases

-• Basically the entirety of what I did to launch my website
+• Basically, the entirety of launching the website

 • What web applications are and what they do